-Ready to build on your creative skills in art and design?
+Ready to build on your creative skills?

 Upon successfully completing the requirements you'll receive the award of:

 - New Zealand Certificate in Arts and Design (Level 4)

 |Indicative Fees||$3,207 for domestic students View full fees information|

 To see the information for international students change your location using the button at the top right of the screen.

 - Support roles in arts and/or creative industries such as:

 Topics you'll cover

 - Materials and Process: Nga Rawa me te Tukanga